 Open questions, on the other hand, require a more qualitative treatment.
 Although they are indeed necessary, they are not as frequent.

-In addition, it is important to assume that some respondents might not know what to answer to a question.
-Therefore, it is essential to create an “I don’t know”or “Prefer not to answer” option for those people.
+In addition, it is important to assume that some respondents might not know how to answer a question.
+Therefore, it is essential to create an ‘I don’t know’ or ‘Prefer not to answer’ option for those people.
 Otherwise, you may end up with multiple responses chosen by default.

 Double negatives should be avoided as they mislead the respondent.
 Example: Do you think that cars and aeroplanes would not be safe as means of transport?

-Online surveys allow many people to be surveyed on a given topic at low cost.
+Online surveys allow for a big group of people to be surveyed on a given topic at a low cost.
 However, as with all self-administered surveys, there are some downsides which must be taken into account:

 - Interviewees may misunderstand some questions

-- Responses to open-ended questions may be poorly expressed, thus posing processing problems later
+- Responses to open-ended questions may be poorly expressed.
+This may pose processing problems later.

-- If the pollster has to rent a panel to reach its target, respondents may not be motivated by the questionnaire or, if there is payment for their response, respond too quickly
+- If the pollster has to rent a panel to reach its target, respondents may not be motivated by the questionnaire.
+If there is payment for their response, respond too quickly.

 To make a questionnaire attractive, in addition to the biases described in this definition, one should avoid creating a questionnaire that is too long.

 How many questions should you offer to your future respondents?
-It’s hard to answer precisely, but if a respondent spends more than 5 minutes on your questionnaire, that’s already very good!
+It’s hard to answer precisely, but if a respondent spends more than five minutes on your questionnaire, that’s already very good!

-If you really need to ask a lot of questions, it is better to split the survey in two and organize two separate campaigns.
+If you really need to ask a lot of questions, it is better to split the survey in two and organises two separate campaigns.

 Of course, the more relevant your survey is to your target group (i.e. the more the respondents feel concerned by the questions asked), the more valuable answers you will collect.

 Finally, be completely transparent with your respondents about the objectives of your questionnaire.
-For example, you should tell them very explicitly that you are carrying out a market study on estate agents, that you are interviewing them as experts in the sector, that their answers will remain confidential and that you will send them a summary of the study once you have written your report.
+For example, you should tell them very explicitly that you are carrying out a market study on estate agents.
+That you are interviewing them as experts in the sector.
+Reassure that their answers will remain confidential.
+Send them a summary of the study once you have written your report.
 Your transparency will reassure and motivate them.
 You will create a real relationship of trust with them.

 Surveys can be semi-structured or structured.
 They can be administered either face-to-face, by telephone, by post or online (CAWI: Computer Aided Web Interviewing).

 Directional questionnaires usually consist of about 20 questions on a specific topic.
-The questions are either closed or open-ended and range from the most general to the most specific.
+The questions are either closed or open-ended, ranging from the most general to the most specific.

 Links and resources on survey bias